 What does music therapy look like?

-Observing a music therapy session, one would see the music therapist providing live music requested by the patient.
+Observing a music therapy session, one would see the music therapist engaging the patient in music making.
 The music therapist would most likely be singing and accompanying with the guitar, but could also be playing piano, Q-chord, autoharp, or other accompaniment instrument.
 The patient could be singing with the music therapist, playing a variety of rhythm instruments, or just listening.
-Families and other visitors are encouraged to participate in the session, so one may see a group of people participating in the music with the patient.
-Music therapists also lead group sessions, so one could see the therapists working with a group of patients with similar goals.
+Families and other visitors are also encouraged to participate in the session along with the patient.
+Music therapists also lead group sessions, so one could see the therapists working with a group of patients with similar goals, such as in the adult neuro rehabilitation unit.

 Who can be a music therapist?

-To become a music therapist, an individual must have completed a Bachelor’s degree (or Master’s equivalency) in music therapy from an accredited university.
-Music therapists are also required to complete an internship of at least 900 clinical hours before sitting for the national board certification exam given by the Certification Board for Music Therapists.
+To become a music therapist, an individual must have completed a Music Therapy Degree (Undergraduate or Graduate or Equivalency) from an accredited university.
+Music therapists are also required to complete a minimum of 1200 hours of clinical training, including an internship, before sitting for the national board certification exam given by the Certification Board for Music Therapists.
 Once the exam is passed, music therapists acquire the credentials MT-BC (Music Therapist-Board Certified).

-Music Therapists can choose to further their education and complete specialized training to become certified in specific areas.
-Common additional credentials a music therapist can acquire include:
+Music Therapists can choose to further their education and complete specialized training to earn special designations in specific areas.
+Common additional designations a music therapist can acquire include:

 - NICU MT: Neonatal Intensive Care Unit Music Therapists